 The shrinkage compensation will vary with the rubber used for the mold and the material that is cast.
 Refer to supplier information and calculate the net shrinkage for the mold and castings.
 Scale the STL files by this shrinkage amount.
 In Insight, orient the patterns for the best surface quality and detail, and then select the solid build style.
 Any patterns constructed with sparse fi ll will be subject to collapse when exposed to the pressure of the vulcanizer.

 After the build is completed, remove the support structures and finish the patterns to the desired quality level.
-Since the rubber molds will pick up very small details, it is import to smooth all surfaces to the quality level needed in the cast parts.
+Since the rubber molds will pick up very small details, it is important to smooth all surfaces to the quality level needed in the cast parts.
 To achieve the desired finish, use a combination of DCM (methylene chloride) dipping (PC only), sanding, filling and priming.

 Once placed and aligned, the patterns are then embedded in the rubber to define the parting line for the cast part.
 For flat bottomed parts, the patterns are laid on top of the rubber.
 For all others, a shallow pocket is cut into the rubber.
 The pattern is then set into the pocket, and the excess rubber is shaped around it to establish the parting line.